ibm-cloud-docs/Db2onCloud/faqs_lite.md

 {: faq}
 {: support}

-There's a limit of one instance per Lite plan.
+There's a limit of one Lite instance per IAM id.
 You may see an error 500 message if you try to create a second Lite instance.
 To create a new Lite plan instance, you must first delete your existing one.

 ## I'm getting an error when creating a new schema or database.
 What's the problem?
 {: #fp_faq_schema}